rwapp/A11yUITests/README.md

 `imageLabel` or `a11yCheckValidLabelFor(image: XCUIElement)` checks accessible images don't contain the words image, picture, graphic, or icon, and checks that the label isn't reusing the image filename.
 Checks the label is a minimum of 2 characters long.
 Pass a `minMeaningfulLength` argument to `a11yCheckValidLabelFor(image: XCUIElement, minMeaningfulLength: Int )` to change the minimum length.
 This follows [Apple's guidelines for writing accessibility labels](https://developer.apple.com/videos/play/wwdc2019/254/).
-Images should all have the image trait applied, but this is currently untestable.
 Care should be given when deciding whether to make images accessible to avoid creating unnecessary noise.

 Note: This test is not localised.